oSoc18/open-flandria/README.md

         return view('project.index')->with('projects', $projects);
     }
+ // the 'project.index' is the index view in the view/project folder
 //in the "->with" we can send the collection of project we retrieve from the database.

 ```